Best Black Friday Fitbit deals 2021: Save big on fitness trackers and smartwatches

 Now: $200 ($100 off)

-Fitbit’s top-of-the-line smartwatch takes what you get in the Versa 3 (also on sale) and packs in more sensors for more detailed heart rate measurements, ECG and EDA readings, and skin temperature monitoring.
+Fitbit’s top-of-the-line smartwatch takes what you get in the Versa 3 (also on sale with $50 off) and packs in more sensors for more detailed heart rate measurements, ECG and EDA readings, and skin temperature monitoring.
 (The two smartwatches are practically identical otherwise, with the same body and even same style of band connector.)
 And for Black Friday, it costs just $20 more than the Versa 3, making it the standout choice between the two.
 Saving that double sawbuck would be pennywise and pound-foolish.

 See the Fitbit Sense on Amazon, Walmart, Target, Best Buy, and Fitbit.